jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 1. **Histogram-based Search**: Uses color histograms from OpenCV to compare image similarity
 2. **Embedding-based Search**: Uses deep learning embeddings from a pre-trained VGG16 model to compare image similarity

-## Dataset
-The project uses the 17 Category Flower Dataset from the Visual Geometry Group at the University of Oxford.
-This dataset contains over 1000 images of flowers spanning 17 different species.
-The full dataset can be accessed from the [official website](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html).

-**Note**: The dataset will be automatically downloaded when running the assignment if it's not already present.
-You don't need to manually download and extract the dataset unless you want to prepare it beforehand.

 ## Quickstart

 The simplest way to run the assignment is using the provided run.sh script: